England route to the final: Potential knock-out opponents for Three Lions at Euro 2024

 Last 16: If England win Group C, as many still expect, they will face the best third-placed finisher from Group D, E or F in the round of 16.
 Based on betting odds, Austria are the most likely side to finish third in Group D, while Romania and Czech Republic are most likely to occupy those positions in Group E or F respectively.

-Quarter-finals: The runner up of Group A or B. Switzerland are favoured to finish second in Group A, while Italy are the most likely nation to finish second in Group B, setting up a potential rematch from the Euro 2020 final.
+Quarter-finals: The runner up of Group A or B, respectively Switzerland or Italy.
+So a potential rematch from the Euro 2020 final.

-Semi-finals: The winners of Group E, most likely to be Slovakia after they beat Belgium, or winner of Group D (France are the current favourite to top that group) are the strongest candidates to face Southgate’s side in the semi-finals.
-They could also face the runners up of Group F, possibly Turkey, or the team that finished third in Group A, B, C or D (Switzerland, Croatia, Serbia or Austria respectively).
+Semi-finals: The winners of Group E, which could be anyone but most probably Belgium, or winner of Group D (France are current favourites to top that group).
+They could also face the runners-up from Group F, possibly Turkey, or the team that finished third in Group A, B, C or D (Hungary, Croatia, plus two undecided teams).

 Final: The strongest Euro 2024 contenders on the opposing path to the final are Portugal, followed closely by Germany and Spain.